Using MHA to make MySQL running on Amazon EC2 redundant

 Operations on the AWS Management Console

-A virtual VIP in AWS must be specified outside the VPC's CIDR range.
+The virtual VIP in AWS must be outside the CIDR range of the VPC.

-So first, check the CIDR of the VPC in which the EC2 instance you created is located.
+So first, check the CIDR of the VPC where the EC2 instance you created is located.

 The IP range is 10.91.16.0 - 10.91.17.255, so